cchen17/machine-learning_house-prices/README.md

 **AmesDF_FeatureSelection_AfterManualRemoval** -- Multicollinearity and correlation check of processed data from Run 2, and Feature Engineering for Run 2 using a random feature selection algoritm to minomize AIC.

 **Feature_Engineering_Lasso** -- Use of Lasso algorithm to choose optimal lambda values and engineer exlusion list of features whose coefficients decrease to 0 after regularization penalty.
 Features were normalized using min/max standardization to avoid bias

+**Feature_Engineering_GradientBoost** -- Use of GradientBoostingRegressor to detemine a relevant candidate feature list using the feature_importances_ method

 ### Modeling and hyperparameter optimization: